overturetool/overturetool.github.io/publications/PlannedPublications.md

 - Automated VDM-SL to Smalltalk Code Generators for Live Specification Environments, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen
 - Extending Overture with Implicit Monitoring of Instance Variables, Luis Diogo Couto, Kenneth Lausdahl, Nico Plat, Peter Gorm Larsen and Ken Pierce
 - Collaborative Modelling Using Automated Negotiations, Nico Plat, Peter Gorm Larsen and Ken Pierce
+- Toward a Well-Founded Code Generator with a Focus on Object Orientation Semantics, Victor Bandur Kenneth Lausdahl and Miran Hasanagic
+- Transformation of a Formal Model to a Distributed Setting with Code Generation and Validation.
+Miran Hasanagic, Peter W. V. Tran-Jørgensen, René Nilsson, Luis Diogo Couto and Peter Gorm Larsen

 #### Conferences / Journals

 ## In preparation
 - A Formal Modeling Tool for Exploratory Modeling in Software Development, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
 To be submitted to IEICE Transactions on Information and Systems, Special Section on Formal Approach
-- Using JML-based Code Generation to Enhance the Test Automation for VDM Models, Peter W. V. Tran-Jørgensen , Peter Gorm Larsen, and Nick Battle.
-To be submitted to FM 2016.
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)